carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ~~~
 {: .output}

 See more information about the channel factory `fromFilePairs` [here](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs)

 > ## More complex patterns
-> If you need to match more complex patterns you should create a sample sheet specifying the files and create a channel from that, this will be covered in the operator episode.
+> If you need to match more complex patterns you should create a sample sheet specifying the files and create a channel from that.
+This will be covered in the operator episode.
 {: .callout}

-> ## pattern (know as glob)
+> ## The glob pattern
 > The pattern must contain at least a star wildcard character.
 {: .callout}